• Mattress Guides

 Older models, like some innerspring mattresses, need to be flipped to prevent steel coils from wearing out prematurely.
 Innersprings last less than seven years—the least durable mattress type.
 Flipping the mattress ensures even use and consistent support without sagging.

-When Should I Flip My Mattress?
+When Often Should I Flip My Mattress?

 You should flip your mattress every six months unless otherwise noted by the manufacturer.
 Regularly flipping the mattress reduces wear and tear, expanding the life of your bed.
-It might be a good idea to set a phone alert or mark your calendar when to flip your mattress.

 How Do I Flip My Mattress?